-- Willis Re Willis Re provides reinsurance industry clients with an understanding of how risk affects capital and financial performance and advises on the best ways to manage related outcomes. - Insurance Consulting and Technology Insurance Consulting and Technology is a global business that provides advice and technology solutions to the insurance industry.
-We combine our consulting and technology solutions to provide guidance on risk and capital management, pricing and predictive modeling, financial and regulatory reporting, financial and capital modeling, M&A, outsourcing and business management. - Investments Investments provides advice and discretionary management solutions to improve investment outcomes for asset owners using a broad and sophisticated framework for managing risk. - Wholesale Insurance Broking Wholesale Insurance Broking provides specialist broking services primarily to retail and wholesale brokers. - Innovisk Innovisk brings together our set of managing general agent underwriting activities for the purposes of accelerating their future development using data and technology. - Willis Re Securities Willis Re Securities provides capital markets services and products to companies involved in the insurance and reinsurance industries. - Max Matthiessen Max Matthiessen is a leading advisor and broker for insurance, benefits, human resources and savings in the Nordic region.
-The business specializes in providing human capital and benefits administration together with providing market leading savings and insurance solutions.
+- Willis Re Willis Re provided reinsurance industry clients with an understanding of how risk affects capital and financial performance and advised on the best ways to manage related outcomes. - Wholesale Insurance Broking Wholesale Insurance Broking provided specialist broking services primarily to retail and wholesale brokers. - Innovisk Innovisk brought together our set of managing general agent underwriting activities for the purposes of accelerating their future development using data and technology. - Willis Re Securities Willis Re Securities provided capital markets services and products to companies involved in the insurance and reinsurance industries.

+• Max Matthiessen - Max Matthiessen was a leading advisor and broker for insurance, benefits, human resources and savings in the Nordic region.
+The business specialized in providing human capital and benefits administration together with providing market leading savings and insurance solutions.